Kiranmayie/SDM/Readme.txt

 P.S.
-And the commits in github are being merged when we push to master that is the reason why we have less commits commits by NANDINI are not visible despiting trying many times even in iteartion2. please consider this.
+And the commits in github are being merged when we push to master that is the reason why we have less commits commits by NANDINI are not visible despite trying many times even in iteartion2. since her commits are not appearing in git after time, we the group members committed her code too. please consider this while evaluating.